jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 and iterate over a bigger data source.
 It doesn't matter where the data comes from.
 You could iterate over a database table, a CSV file, crawl the web, etc.

+The `RecipeSearch` class also contains functions for creating and deleting the index.
+For the purpose of this article, we use Elasticsearch in a schema-less mode instead of explicitly defining a mapping.

+# Searching

 Once we have documents in our index, we can search through them as follows:

 ```kotlin